Gdańsk Niedźwiednik railway station

 Gdańsk Niedźwiednik railway station is a railway station serving the city of Gdańsk, in the Pomeranian Voivodeship, Poland.
 The station opened on 1 September 2015 and is located on the Gdańsk Wrzeszcz–Gdańsk Osowa railway.
-The train services are operated by SKM Tricity as part of the Pomorska Kolej Metropolitalna (PKM).
+The train services are operated by Polregio as part of the Pomorska Kolej Metropolitalna (PKM).

 Train services

 The station is served by the following services: